Students look to love at New Zealand school hit by tragedy

 “I’m very confident in our staff; I’m very confident in our school community.
 It’s made up of awesome people,” Wilson said.
 “It’s still going to be hard.
 There’s going to be a lot of grief.
 There’s going to be a lot of sadness.
 I think we’ve also got to be very patient with each other.”

-Wilson declined to talk about the boys believed to have been killed, but confirmed three students were at the mosque on Friday and said one remained hospitalized with gunshot wounds to the leg.
+Wilson declined to talk about the boys thought to have been killed, but confirmed three students were at the mosque on Friday and said one remained hospitalized with gunshot wounds to the leg.

 The principal noted that schools can often be a safe place for children coping with trauma.
 He is also encouraging students to take up their own acts of love to counteract the tragedy.